Herald the beginning of spring with this colorful butterfly cake.

 Heat oven to 350°F. Grease and flour 2 (9-inch) round cake pans.
 Line bottom of each pan with waxed or parchment paper, cut to fit.

-Combine cake mix, milk, melted butter, egg whites, egg and vanilla in large bowl; beat at medium speed until well mixed.
-Pour half of batter into medium bowl.
+Combine cake mix, milk, melted butter, egg whites, egg and vanilla in bowl; beat at medium speed until well mixed.
+Pour half of batter into bowl.
 Add melted white chocolate to 1 bowl and melted bittersweet chocolate to other bowl; stir each until well mixed.

 Drop half of white batter by tablespoonfuls into each prepared pan; do not spread batter.
 Spoon half of chocolate batter into each pan, dropping it between spoonfuls of white batter.
 Using table knife, swirl batters to create marbled design.
 Smooth top of batter.

 Bake 25-35 minutes or until toothpick inserted in center comes out clean.
 Let cool in pan 10 minutes.
 Invert cakes onto cooling rack.
 Remove waxed or parchment paper.
 Cool completely.

 Beat 1 cup butter in large bowl at medium speed until creamy.
 Add powdered sugar, vanilla and enough half & half for desired frosting consistency.
 Beat at low speed until well mixed.